omaryakoubi/rbktn02-inheritcance-frogger-game-material/README.md

    Inside the app.js file, you will need to implement the Player and the Enemy classes, using Object-Oriented JavaScript.
 Part of the code for the Enemy is provided to you, and you will need to complete the following:
    *	The Enemy function, which initiates the Enemy by:
    *	Loading the image by setting this.sprite to the appropriate image in the image folder (already provided)
-   *	Setting the Enemy initial location (you need to implement)
+   *	Setting the Enemy initial location (you need to implement) ..
+DONE
-   *	Setting the Enemy speed (you need to implement)
+   *	Setting the Enemy speed (you need to implement) ..
+DONE
-   *	The update method for the Enemy
+   *	The update method for the Enemy ..
+DONE
-   *	Updates the Enemy location (you need to implement)
+   *	Updates the Enemy location (you need to implement) ..
+DONE
    *	EXTRA: RANDOMIZES ENEMY RE-START SPEED
    *	              //TODO: MAKE ENEMIES DO NOT COINCEDE IN ROW
    *	Handles collision with the Player (you need to implement)